Last updated: 04/13/2020

-When it comes to what you should bring to drug and alcohol inpatient rehab, most facilities have a list of specifics.
+Most facilities have a specific list of what you should bring to drug and alcohol inpatient rehab.
 If it wasn’t offered to you during your screening or admissions call, check out the company’s website or pick up the phone and ask.

-Otherwise, here are the basics of what you’ll need for your rehab stay, whether you’re there for 28 days or three months.
+Otherwise, here are the basics of what you can or should bring for your rehab stay, whether you’re there for 28 days or three months.

 - Stamps and envelopes